-Our program director uses VR to study hurricane preparedness and teach rip current safety in the ocean.
-The department chair accompanies a group of students to the Galápagos Islands every other year to retrace the travels of Charles Darwin.
+Our program director uses virtual reality (VR) technology to study hurricane preparedness and teach community resiliency in the face of weather hazards.
+The department chair accompanies a group of students to the Galápagos Islands every other year to learn about sustainable ecotourism.
 Our geological hazard expert travels with students to Greece to monitor volcanic activity.
 Our climate change specialist applied for (and won!) scholarships so her oceanography class could attend the 2020 National Coastal and Estuarine Virtual Summit.

-Through varied course offerings and field trips, students learn through experience in many ways – both in and outside of the classroom.
-All of our major and introductory classes involve experiential learning, research reports, and oral presentations.
+Through varied course offerings, field trips, research projects, and internships, students learn through experience in many ways – both in and outside of the classroom.
+All our major and introductory classes involve experiential learning, research reports, and oral presentations.

 Will Allen Garden

-Students may dedicate their interest and energy to projects such as the Will Allen Student Garden, the LEAF (Leaders in Environmental Activism and Fellowship) Club, the campus chapter of Habitat for Humanity, and the Alternative Spring Break Program, which has provided opportunities for important community service work in such places as New Orleans, El Paso, and Puerto Rico.
+Students may dedicate their interest and energy to projects such as the Will Allen Student Garden, the LEAF (Leaders in Environmental Activism and Fellowship) Club, the campus chapter of Habitat for Humanity, and the Alternative Spring Break program, which has provided opportunities for important community service work in such places as New Orleans, El Paso, and Puerto Rico.

-When Sustainability Studies majors reach their senior year, they participate in Sustainability Studio, in which they select a research topic of interest and dive into an in-depth project.
-These have ranged from mapping whale movements along the New York coastline, to incorporating environmental policies on campus via behavioral science experiments.
+When sustainability studies majors reach their senior year, they participate in a two-semester Sustainability Studio, in which they select a research topic and carry out an authentic research project.
+These have ranged from studying whale movements along the New York coastline to mapping food deserts in communities on Long Island.

-Approximately 80% of our students have made an internship part of their academic experience.
-Recent examples include the United States Geological Survey, the State Department of Environmental Protection, Green Streets Initiative, North Shore Land Alliance, Friends of the Bay, Great Smoky Mountains Initiative at Tremont, and Young Leaders in Climate Change (National Park Service).
+All sustainability studies students must complete an internship to graduate.
+Recent internships include work with the Town of Hempstead Energy Park, Suez Water, Green Streets Initiative, North Shore Land Alliance, Friends of the Bay, Great Smoky Mountains Initiative at Tremont, and Young Leaders in Climate Change (National Park Service).

 reported they were either employed or attending or planning to attend graduate school within a year of completing their studies at Hofstra.

-of those who reported employment, responded that they had landed their position within three months of graduation from Hofstra.
+of those who reported employment, responded that they had landed their position within six months of graduation from Hofstra.
 80% were hired within three months of graduation.

 Department of Geology, Environment and Sustainability